Board Candidate

 Kelsey Brewer

-Dr. Kelsey Brewer is an agroecologist with over a decade of experience as a small-scale, organic farmer.
+Kelsey Brewer is an agroecologist with over a decade of experience as a small-scale, organic farmer.
 He holds a B.S. in Plant Science with a minor in Soil Science, as well as a Ph.D. in Soils and Biogeochemistry, both from UC Davis.
 Kelsey has worked as a farmer and agricultural researcher, studying organic, agroecological and regenerative farming, and small-farming communities.
 He also has a background as an educator, including university instruction for classes related to agroecology and fundamental soil science, as well as technical farmer support roles with Resource Conservation Districts, the University of California, and multiple agricultural non-profit organizations.

 Kelsey grew up in Amador County, a local rural mountain community, and has lived in the Sacramento region for 16 years.
 He is the co-founder of two local urban farming non-profits – Seeds of Solidarity and Three Sisters Garden – producing and freely distributing fresh and culturally-appropriate food to Sacramento-area communities with need.
-Dr. Brewer also serves on the City of Sacramento’s Food Justice Task Force and is a Food Access advisor for Sacramento County’s Community Health Improvement Plan (CHIP).
+Kelsey Brewer also serves on the City of Sacramento’s Food Justice Task Force and is a Food Access advisor for Sacramento County’s Community Health Improvement Plan (CHIP).

 Kelsey believes in empowering our communities as active participants in the local food system through creating collaborative opportunities, identifying our shared values, and implementing community-owned projects like the Sacramento Natural Foods Co-Op.
 He believes that democratic engagement is critical toward building community-level food sovereignty – control over determining the types, quality, and accessibility of our food – through enfranchising all communities in decision-making processes.
 Kelsey’s goal in running for the SNFC Board is to develop opportunities for a more equitable, accessible, and resilient local food system that provides meaningful and dignified livelihoods for local farmers and food workers.